samehmahmoud5515/MyProjects/README.md

-My Name is Sameh Al-Malah, I am a senior iOS/tvOS devloper.
-Also I worked as Android developer and have many apps on play store.
+My Name is Sameh Al-Malah, I am a senior iOS devloper.
 I am enthusiastic to take a new challenge and ready to reallocate.

 IOS projects